pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 end
 ```

-Game logic was a bit of a pain point, with some bits written specifically for their entities.
+A pain point with writing combat was bits were written specifically for their entities.
-Players could attack, but not receive attacks.
+Player could attack, but not receive attacks.
 Mobs could receive attacks, but not attack.
+Players could cast spells, but mobs couldn't.
 Things like that.

-But by unifying the data model, then the same implementation could work on either.
+By unifying the data model, now implementations can be more generic and work across all entities:

-For example, by pattern matching on the individual components, this function works on both mobs and players:

 ```elixir
 def take_damage(